-NY Phil to Present SUMMERTIME CLASSICS Conducted by Bramwell Tovey, 7/3–7
+NY Phil Presents SUMMERTIME CLASSICS Conducted by Bramwell Tovey, Now thru 7/7

 A musician of striking versatility, Grammy-winning conductor Bramwell Tovey is acknowledged around the world for his artistic depth and his warm, charismatic personality on the podium.
 Mr. Tovey's career as a conductor is enhanced by his work as a composer and pianist, lending him remarkable musical perspective.
 His tenures as music director with the Vancouver Symphony, Luxembourg Philharmonic, and Winnipeg Symphony orchestras have been characterized by his expertise in operatic, choral, British, and contemporary repertoire.